- About Lung Cancer

 We know that lung cancer screening can save lives when carried out responsibly and following current best practices.
 For guidance on how to develop a good quality, responsible screening center, we offer documents and resources to help.

-Developed with a panel of thoracic surgeons, oncologists and nurse navigators, the National Framework outlines the elements of a responsibly done, high quality lung cancer screening program, the rights of the public to know about screening and what we plan to do to help support responsible screening.
+Developed in February of 2011with a panel of thoracic surgeons, oncologists and nurse navigators, the National Framework outlines the elements of a responsibly done, high quality lung cancer screening program, the rights of the public to know about screening and what we plan to do to help support responsible screening.
+The Framework became the historical grounding for implementing screening into public health infrastructure.
+We are currently working on an updated version to reflect the most recent developments in the field.

 Patient-friendly and outline the lung cancer screening process developed by the NCCN Foundation with support from LCA.
 We have a limited number of hard copies available.